-With the increase in the competition in every sphere of businesses, it has become more challenging for owners to come up with the strategies that cannot only bring them the potential customers but also improve their overall reputation.
-When it comes to marketing, you must make sure that no stone remains unturned.
-Email marketing is one of the most effective ways to communicate with people because the content goes into the inbox of people.
-They access their emails on a regular basis.
-The smart phones have made things much easier than before because people can access their emails on their phones.
+With the increase in competition in every sphere of businesses, it has become more challenging for owners to develop strategies that can bring potential customers and improve their overall reputation.
+When it , you must make sure that no stone remains unturned.
+Email marketing is one of the most effective ways to communicate with people because the content goes into people’s inboxes.
+They access their emails regularly.
+Smartphones have made things much easier than before because people can access their emails on their phones.
 They don’t have to open their desktops and laptops.
-However, the content of the email should be convincing enough to grab the attention of people in the best possible manner.
+However, the email content should be convincing enough to grab people’s attention in the best possible manner.

 1. Don’t be afraid to switch up your header.

-The monogram “A” in the header reminds the reader who thee mailis from, but appearss a little more personal than their traditional logo.
-The “2018 gifting” in hand written font also gives off a cozy holiday letter feel.
+The monogram “A” in the header reminds the reader of the emails but appears a little more personal than their traditional logo.
+The “2018 gifting” in handwritten font also gives off a cozy holiday letter feel.

 2. Organize your email in a creative way that maintains visual interest.

 The heroes of this email are undoubtedly the hand-painted personas.
-Not only do they create and continue visual interest through the entirety of the email, they also help organize the content and introduce the next person to be quoted.
-Organization doesn’t alway shave to end with lists and graphs—Consider presenting information in a creativeway!
+Not only do they create and continue visual interest through the entirety of the email, but they also help organize the content and introduce the next person to be quoted.
+The organization doesn’t always shave to end with lists and graphs—Consider creatively presenting information!

 3. Look to your in-house experts for content.